CodeWithDennis/filament-select-tree/README.md

     // Set a custom placeholder for when no items are selected ->placeholder(__('Your custom placeholder here'))

-    // Enabled the selection of groups.
+    // Enables the selection of groups.
     ->enableBranchNode()

     // Adjust the emptyLabel for when there are zero search results.